What is e-Mandate Service: e-Mandate Meaning

 Through ECS, each step involved a prolonged process

-- You fill your SIP instruction and the ECS mandate. (bank account details, scheme name, SIP amount, debit intervals etc.)
+- You fill your SIP instruction and the mandate form. (bank account details, scheme name, SIP amount, debit intervals etc.)

 - Once you submit these forms to your fund house, they will be couriered to your bank.

 - The bank then verifies your signature, and if accepted, register the ECS debit instructions in their systems.

 This entire process of SIP registration through ECS took anywhere between 25-30 days.
 And, had more drawbacks: